1`

 • What do I want to see when I look out my windows?

 Decide what kind of bushes and shrubs you’d like to plant and what kind of flowers will compliment them.
-This is strictly a personal and aesthetic choice and also depends on the climate of the area you live in.
+This is strictly a personal and aesthetic choice and also depends on your climate.
 Gardening and landscaping books are an excellent resource here.
 I’d recommend The Encyclopedia of Perennials (American Horticultural Society) or The A to Z Encyclopedia of Garden Plants to start with.
-Look at pictures, decide on a few varieties and then make sure that those plants are appropriate for your area by consulting the USDA Plant Hardiness Zone Map.
-Most likely you’ll find a Hardiness Zone map in one of the aforementioned books as well.
+Look at pictures, decide on a few varieties, and then make sure that those plants are appropriate for your area by consulting the USDA Plant Hardiness Zone Map.
+Most likely, you’ll find a Hardiness Zone map in one of the aforementioned books as well.

 Pay attention to the quality of your soil

 One big thing that many novice gardeners don’t pay attention to is the quality of their soil.
-You absolutely need to understand this, because it will help you avoid tons of frustration.
-Learn if you have clay, sandy or loamy soil before you plant anything, and especially before you add any amendments or mulches to your soil.
+Learn if you have clay, sandy, or loamy soil before you plant anything, especially before adding any amendments or mulches to your soil.
 And by all means, start to learn organic methods of gardening – chemicals are simply not necessary and are in fact destructive, depleting the health of your plants and soil.
-Chemicals upset the ecological balance – killing one pest while letting others multiply, and may add unhealthy and unnecessary amounts of nitrogen which can create unstable growth and pollute local waterways.
+Chemicals upset the ecological balance – killing one pest while letting others multiply, and may add unhealthy and unnecessary amounts of nitrogen, creating unstable growth and polluting local waterways.

 So there you have it – start making your garden plan and look forward to the beautiful flowers and food you’ll grow next spring and summer!

-1 thought on “How To Plan An Organic Flower or Vegetable Garden”
+1 thought on “How To Plan A Flower or Vegetable Garden”

 1. Great post and I love your site.
 I am definitely a planner and I often get frustrated.
 I guess I need to keep reminding myself that I have plenty of TIME to figure it all out.
 Your site is a great reference for me to use….thanks!